rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 \
 Helpline opening hours\
 Monday to Friday from 8am to 6pm\
-On Monday 31 August (Bank Holiday) from 10am to 4pm\
 \
 If you work in a school, please have your unique reference number (URN or UK PRN) available when calling the helpline.